Poor Little Peppina: Plot

-Hugh Carroll (Eugene O'Brien) is on the boat as well and meets Amy, a socialite from New York.
+Hugh Carroll is on the boat as well and meets Amy, a socialite from New York.
 Peppina takes refuge in his cabin, but is soon caught by him.
 He provides her comfort and food and offers her to stay at his cabin for the night.
 However, he doesn't know Peppina is actually a girl.

 In New York, Soldo finds out the Torrens family will move to New York as well.
 He thinks he will be rewarded if he brings their daughter back to him and is determined to make some money.
 He sends his relatives in Italy a letter they should bring Peppina to him.
 Bianca responds she doesn't know where Peppina is.
 Meanwhile, Peppina spots Hugh together with Amy and decides to leave him.
 In New York, she applies for a job in Soldo's café.

 After a bad experience with Soldo, Peppina becomes a messenger "boy".
 When she is taken under arrest, she confesses she is actually a girl.
 Hugh happens to be a chief at the police station and releases Peppina and orders for Soldo to be taken under arrest.
 After Soldo arrives at the police station, Peppina realizes he was the one who abducted her as a child.
 Peppina is now recognized as the Torrens' kid.
 Mr. and Mrs. Torrens are soon informed and reunited with their child.

 Three years have passed.
 Peppina, now living in wealth, and Hugh are in love with each other.